WolfgangErb/GBFlearn/README.md

 The package contains three main parts

-- The main folder contains example scripts and demos on how to use GBFs in the interpolation, regression and classification of graph signals.
+- The main *Matlab* folder contains example scripts and demos on how to use GBFs for the interpolation, regression and classification of graph signals.

 - The subfolder *./core* contains the core code of the package for the generation of the different graphs, the basis functions and the plots.